Editor's note: this article was originally published on September 20th 2020. It was revised and updated on November 6th 2025.

 Aerial photographs can also be classified on the basis of scale.
 The scale of an aerial image is the ratio of the distance in the photo, compared to the corresponding distance on the ground.

-So, if the scale of an aerial image is known then the lengths and areas of features can easily be calculated.
+If the scale of an aerial image is known (and it should be), then the lengths and areas of features can easily be calculated.
 This is done by measuring the distance on the photo (photo distance) and multiplying this by the scale factor—which is always equal to the ratio of the photo distance to the ground distance.

 Aerial imagery scales determine what area of land is covered by the photograph and in how much detail.